pepega007xd/slplugin/bp/main.typ

 === Syntax

 Variables in SL have a _sort_ representing the type of list the variable can be a part of.
-There are three predefined sorts, $SS$ for singly linked lists, $DD$ for doubly linked lists, and $NN$ for nested lists.
+There are three predefined sorts, $SS$ for singly linked lists (SLS), $DD$ for doubly linked lists (DLS), and $NN$ for nested lists (NLS).
 We denote $x^SS$ as a variable of sort $SS$.
 Additional, generic sorts can be defined along with custom fields $upright(f_1), ..., upright(f_n)$ in its points-to predicate.
 In the grammar, this sort is denoted as $GG_n$.
 There is also a special variable nil without a sort.

 The syntax of SL formulae $phi$ is described by this grammar: